rvnminers-A-and-N/electrumx-satori/README.md

 ```

-Note that ElectrumX-Evrmore requires the "evrhash" module, which is not yet available on PyPi, so it needs to be built and loadeed locally.
-To avoid modifying the system-wide python "site-packages", a virtualenv can be used to more closely control the installation.
+Note that ElectrumX-Satori does NOT require the "evrhash" module, which is not yet available on PyPi, we switched back to Kawpow, so it does not need to be built and loadeed locally until we move to a new hash beyond everhash.
+To avoid modifying the system-wide python "site-packages", a virtualenv can be used to more closely control the installation at that point in time.

 First install virtualenv:
 ```